mistermicheels/learning-notes/data/sql/Optimistic-pessimistic-locking-SQL.md

 Some scenarios:

 -   Your application lets users manage items.
 Each item has a long description.
 One of your users starts editing the description of item A at 10:00 and saves his changes at 10:02.
 Meanwhile, another user starts editing the same item’s description at 10:01 and saves it at 10:03.
 Because the original description that the second user started from did not yet contain the changes made by the first user, the changes made by the first user are lost without either user being notified about it.
--   Your application communicates with the database through an ORM using the common approach where you retrieve the current version of an object, make some changes to it and then save the resulting object to the database.
+-   Your application communicates with the database through an ORM using the common approach where you retrieve the current version of an object, make some changes to it and then save the entire resulting object to the database.
 Some user or process changes the same object right after you retrieved it, so the object you are saving does not contain those changes.
 This leads to your application overwriting the changes with stale data.
 -   Your application allows linking items to a group, but only if the group has status “Active”.
 This restriction is not enforced at the database-level.
 Before linking an item to a group, you verify that the group has the correct status.
 However, just before you save the item, another user or process changes the status of the group to “Inactive”.
 Once you commit, the item is now linked to an inactive group.

 ## Optimistic locking

+(some prefer the term "optimistic concurrency control"  because, unlike pessimistic locking, it does not explicitly lock resources)

 -   Perform most of the operation under assumption that no conflicting operations have occurred
 -   Just before saving/committing, verify that no conflicts have occurred and abort otherwise